1960 World Series: 50th anniversary celebrations

 On October 13, 2010, for the 50th anniversary of the series winning home run, a gala was hosted by the Byham Theater in downtown Pittsburgh, where the historic telecast of Game 7 was re-aired in its entirety.
 Bill Virdon, 1960 MVP Dick Groat and Yankee Bobby Richardson were guest speakers, with actor and Pittsburgh native Jeff Goldblum hosting the event.
 The MLB Network would air the game and gala on December 15, 2010.
 The telecast was also released on DVD by A&E Home Video.

 Composite box

 1960 World Series (4–3): Pittsburgh Pirates (N.L.) over New York Yankees (A.L.)

+To date, the Pirates are the only team to win a seven-game postseason series while being out-scored by 28 runs or more.